tercemundo/groq-langchain-streamlit-aichatbot/README.md

 - https://wow.groq.com/groq-labs/

 # March 3rd Update!
-"One-Click Installation and Set Up of Groq and Streamlit on Github Codespaces"
+"One-Click Installation and Set Up of Groq, Langchain and Streamlit on Github Codespaces"

 I updated the original code (worked perfectly locally) that I forked from the cool dev at https://github.com/definitive-io/ in order to run Groq and the Streamlit App front end on Github CodeSpaces https://github.com/codespaces.